decentraland-scenes/inworld-ai-sdk7/README.md

-# InWorld.ai Example
+# Inworld.ai Example

-This is an example scene to create AI NPCs SDK7 backed by [InWorlds.ai](https://inworld.ai/arcade) service
+This is an example scene to create AI NPCs SDK7 backed by [Inworlds.ai](https://inworld.ai/arcade) service

 Deployed here